junxit/us-congress-bills-114/metadata.md

 - 2015-09-15 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment.
 With written report No. 114-143.
 - 2015-09-15 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment.
 With written report No. 114-143.
 - 2015-09-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 228.
+- 2015-09-17 — Message on Senate action sent to the House.
+- 2015-09-17 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6819; text as passed Senate: CR S6819)
+- 2015-09-17 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6819; text as passed Senate: CR S6819)
+- 2015-09-17 — Received in the House.
+- 2015-09-17 — Referred to the House Committee on Oversight and Government Reform.